MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

     > **Tip**: You can also search for your own images on [Bing](https://www.bing.com/images/search?q=vintage-computer-component-serial-numbers){:target="_blank"}.
 Try searching for serial number labels from specific vintage computers

-1. At the bottom of the chat interface, use the **Attach image** (&#128206;) button to upload an image, and enter a prompt such as `Try to identify details about this based on any text printed on it.`
+1. At the bottom of the chat interface, use the **Attach image** (&#128206;) button to upload an image, and enter a prompt such as `Extract the text from this printed circuit board, and search for information that might help identify the computer it came from.`

 ### Explore safety guardrails